-~~No Discharge Authorization for the commencement of a discharge at a new location shall be issued to any person if said person has failed to comply with an Order of the Board issued pursuant to this Ordinance; has failed to comply with a substantive Order of the Court issued in litigation initiated by the District, the Office of the State's Attorney or the United States Attorney, against such person for noncompliance with this Ordinance; has failed to promptly pay all civil penalties, late filing fees or other costs assessed against such person by the District; or has failed to pay any User Charges owed to the District by said person.~~ in Article II of this Ordinance, and for the specific location identified in the Discharge Authorization issued by the District.
-Each Discharge Authorization shall remain in full force and effect until expiration thereof, or until non-renewal or revocation by the District.
-Transferring a Discharge Authorization to another person is subject to Section 8 of this Appendix (Reissuance of Discharge Authorization to Another Person).
-Discharging at another location when the discharge is subject to this Appendix requires a separate Discharge Authorization from the District.
+No Discharge Authorization for the commencement of a discharge at a new location shall be issued to any person if said person has failed to comply with an Order of the Board issued pursuant to this Ordinance; has failed to comply with a substantive Order of the Court issued in litigation initiated by the District, the Office of the State's Attorney or the United States Attorney, against such person for noncompliance with this Ordinance; has failed to promptly pay all civil penalties, late filing fees or other costs assessed against such person by the District; or has failed to pay any User Charges owed to the District by said person.

-Section 24.
+Section 4.
 Discharge Authorization Document